It all started in Melbourne

 Overseas Council works in five regions of the world: Africa, Asia, Europe, Latin America and the Middle East/North Africa.
 Approximately 200 leading Bible colleges receive support through the OC Network.
 The combined student body is approximately 30,000 Christian leaders.

-OCA expresses its gratitude to our many supporters who have contributed throughout the year.
+OCA expresses its gratitude to our many supporters who have contributed to our ministry.

 Meet the board

 The OCA Board meets four times a year alternating between Sydney and Melbourne.
-The AGM is held in Sydney in the even years, and Melbourne in the odd years.
+The AGM is held in Sydney in the odd years, and Melbourne in the even years.

 Overseas Council Australia - ABN 68 092 388 746 effective from 02 May 2000.